MartinSavidge/Borwell/README.md

 I have now added an Eclipse / WindowBuilder / SWT based version `RoomCalculator`.

 ## Content:
- - A WindowBuilder/SWT based Eclipse project containing a GUI for input of dimensions and output of calculated results,
+ - An SWT based Eclipse project containing a GUI for input of dimensions and output of calculated results,
  - A set of JUnit tests for the Room class,
- - An executable jar 'RoomCalculator.jar`,
+ - An executable jar `RoomCalculator.jar`,
  - An archive of the Eclipse project.

 ### Importing the project